Fibonaccigirly/New-Classrooms/README.md

 Expected Behavior: There should be a straightforward way to unselect dates.
 Actual Behavior: No simple method is provided to unselect dates; refreshing the page seems to be the only solution.

-Bug Report 8: Multi-Selecting Entire Month Results in Incorrect Booking Period
+BR 8: Multi-Selecting Entire Month Results in Incorrect Booking Period
 Summary: Multi-selecting the entire month for booking includes dates beyond the visible screen.
 Steps to Reproduce:
 1. Attempt to book the entire month in the calendar.